hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cosmosdb_data_connection.html.markdown

 * `managed_identity_id` - (Required) The resource ID of a managed system or user-assigned identity.
 The identity is used to authenticate with Cosmos DB.
 Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `name` - (Required) The name of the data connection.
 Changing this forces a new Kusto Cosmos DB Connection to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Data Explorer should exist.
-Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `table_name` - (Required) The case-sensitive name of the existing target table in your cluster.
 Retrieved data is ingested into this table.
 Changing this forces a new Kusto Cosmos DB Connection to be created.